mwalbers1/Data-Analytics-Bootcamp/world-weather-analysis/README.md

 ### Collect the Data

 - Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
-- Use the citipy module to list the nearest city to the latitudes and longitudes.
+- Use the [citipy](https://pypi.org/project/citipy/) module to list the nearest city to the latitudes and longitudes.
-- Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
+- Use the [OpenWeather](https://openweathermap.org/api) API to request the current weather data from each unique city in your list.
 - Parse the JSON data from the API request.
 - Collect the following data from the JSON file and add it to a DataFrame:
     - City, country, and date